google/WebFundamentals/src/content/en/updates/2019/01/devtools.md

 ## Logpoints {: #logpoints }

-Use Logpoints to log messages to the Console without cluttering up your code with `console.*` calls.
+Use Logpoints to log messages to the Console without cluttering up your code with `console.log()` calls.

 To add a logpoint: